playfularchitect/Rosetta-Stone-Of-Physics/Code and Output/Readme.md

 ## Primary Script: `MathOracle4.ipynb` (The "Mindmelt" Runner)

-This code is the central computational engine of the project.
+This code is the original computational engine of the project.
 Its purpose is to take a hardcoded **"registry"** of 19 fundamental constants, proposed as exact rational numbers, and use them to calculate a comprehensive array of observables across the Standard Model and cosmology.

 The script is a self-contained "verification deck" in code form, demonstrating the interlocking nature of the framework.